Facebook Posts Sales Jump on Ad Revival, Sees ‘Uncertainty’

 The company said 2021 total expenses will be $68 billion to $73 billion, as it hires technical employees and invests in new product development.
 Facebook is also factoring in higher spending on budget lines that had been reduced this year because of Covid, like managing offices and business travel, if the pandemic comes under control.

+Facebook shares closed at $280.83 in New York before the report.
+The stock has gained 37% this year, far outpacing the 2.5% gain in the Standard & Poor’s 500 Index.
+In a statement, the company also said third-quarter net income rose 29% to $7.85 billion, or $2.71 per share, compared with the $1.91 per share analysts projected.

-Still, the third-quarter results offer evidence that the company’s business has so far been insulated from its mounting regulatory and political challenges.
-Chief Executive Officer Mark Zuckerberg testified in U.S. Congress again on Wednesday, facing questions about whether Facebook was fairly handling election-related content.
+The third-quarter results offer evidence that the company’s business has so far been insulated from its mounting regulatory and political challenges.
+Zuckerberg testified in U.S. Congress again on Wednesday, facing questions about whether Facebook was fairly handling election-related content.

 Alongside other technology giants, the company has also been the target of multiple investigations into its power and influence.
 A congressional committee released a report during the quarter concluding that Facebook has an unfair market advantage, and the Federal Trade Commission may soon announce whether it will pursue an antitrust case.